CharlesAverill/ctpe/docs/Tacticals/index.md

 Important phrasing note for this section: a tactical is only a tactical when it doesn't have all of its arguments.
 A tactical with all of its arguments is a tactic.
 Tacticals are heavily utilized in automation because they broaden the capabilities of the tactic language significantly, making it much more expressive.

-For an interesting perspective on automation - and good examples of building "one shot proofs" (proofs that only contain one tactic) - check out [this post by Adam Chlipala](http://adam.chlipala.net/cpdt/html/Large.html).
+For an interesting perspective on automation - and good examples of building "one shot proofs" (proofs that utilize tacticals to contain only one proof step) - check out [this post by Adam Chlipala](http://adam.chlipala.net/cpdt/html/Large.html).

 ## [try](/ctpe/Tacticals/try.html)